JuanLu90/dashboard-sass-admin/README.md

   - Custom skeleton loaders for each chart/table.
   - Architecture ready for SSR/ISR or backend integration.

 ---

+## 🧪 Testing and Mock Data

+- All mock data used for dashboards, charts, and tables is centralized in the `/src/data` directory.
+- API routes and tests both import their data from these mock files, ensuring consistency and maintainability.
+- This approach avoids data duplication and keeps both the application and the tests in sync.

+---

 ⚙️ Local Setup & Development